Nominations have now closed for the 2018 Australia-Papua New Guinea Emerging Leaders Dialogue.

 This is the sixth year of the Dialogue, and as in past years it will include professional networking opportunities with high-profile corporate, government and civil society organisations, and a public reception.

-We invite applications from and nominations of people aged under 40 years who are recognised by their organisations as showing drive and initiative and are making a positive contribution to their communities.
+Invitations have been sought from and people aged under 40 years who are recognised by their organisations as showing drive and initiative and are making a positive contribution to their communities.
 Young professionals from any sector are encouraged to apply.
 No previous professional experience in the neighbouring country is required.
 Participants are selected based on their expertise and experience.

-More information about the event and details on how to apply are at our Frequently Asked Questions page.
+You can find out more about the event at our Frequently Asked Questions page.

 About the Emerging Leaders Dialogue